- What are infections and who is at risk?

 - To learn more

-How nutrition affects risk of infection in people with cancer
+Poor nutrition can affect infection risk in people with cancer

 All cells need nutrients to grow and work.
 Lack of vitamins, minerals, calories, and protein can weaken your immune system and make it less able to find and destroy germs.
 This means people who are poorly nourished (malnourished) are more likely to develop infections.
 People who are malnourished either do not take in enough calories and nutrients, or the body can’t use the food it takes in.
 Either way, it can weaken your immune system.